ichi4096/vivado-on-silicon-mac/README.md

 Note that the installation requires You to log into Your AMD account.
 When asked to, allow "Terminal" to access data of other apps (the installation may succeed regardless).

-If You know what You're doing, you don't have to follow these steps rigidly.
-For example, You can rename the downloaded folder and place it wherever You like, You can download via `git`, modify the configurations and scripts etc...
-But the above instructions should work without any modifications.

 ### Usage
 Run
 ```